wp-plugins/video-thumbnails/readme.txt

 == Upgrade Notice ==

+= 1.0 =
+This is the single biggest update to Video Thumbnails so far, so be sure to check out the new settings page and documentation.

 = 0.5 =
 This version adds the thumbnail URL to the post's meta data, meaning any outside APIs only have to be queried once per post.
 Vimeo's rate limit was easily exceeded, so this should fix that problem.